Do you want to protect your computer and the information it contains from viruses? See how you can do it both easy and free.

 - Browser Choice: The most secure web browser on the market is Google Chrome.
 At the 2011 hacker conference the four major web browsers – Chrome, Firefox, Internet Explorer, and Safari – were all put under attack by hackers; Chrome was able to hold up the best against the hackers while Safari and Internet Explorer were quickly compromised.

 - MyWOT: This is an add-on for Chrome, Firefox, or Internet Explorer which rates the safety of websites.
-It can prevent you from entering websites which may contain viruses or other security threats.
+It can prevent you from entering websites that may contain viruses or other security threats.

 - Ad-Blockers: Ad-blocking add-ons can help prevent unwanted sites from popping up and infecting your computer.
 Adblock Plus is one of the best add-ons for Chrome, Safari, Internet Explorer, or Firefox.